'Definitely the best book ever written about crossing Asia in a red corvette.' - Ralf the Wonder Llama.

 Okay, that's not a real quote.
 We'll come clean with you - we made it up.
 But as we haven't actually released the middle part of our Road Trip Trilogy yet, we're currently a bit short on glowing quotes for The Road to the East, unlike our other two books.

 So, why is the Corvette book mentioned here if it's not actually for sale yet?
 Simple - it's mentioned because it will be available very soon.
-The first draft was completed during the great Covid lockdown of 2020, and we're currently editing the script with the goal of releasing it this coming winter, so hopefully, this year you'll be able to spend Christmas morning getting stuck into The Road to the East.
+The first draft was completed during the great Covid lockdown of 2020, and we're currently editing the script with the goal of releasing it in the first half of 2021, so hopefully, this year you'll be able to spend your next holiday getting stuck into The Road to the East.

-But what can you expect if you do find yourself reading it between mince pies this December?
+But what can you expect if you do find yourself reading it during the glorious post-lockdown days of spring?
 Well, we'll let you into a little secret.
 While the main subject of the book is the story of a very simple idea - V8Nam; get a V8, and drive it to Vietnam - this book goes far beyond just telling the story of that rather daft adventure.
 It also seeks to answer the question of how someone would come to consider such a journey to be a completely rational undertaking, by looking at what led up to V8Nam.
 From those first uncertain adventures which led us to V8Nam's start line, to the adventure which played out when we fired up the small block Chevy V8 and headed east, it's all there.

 Car - 1990 Chevrolet Corvette C4